BC Hydro: History

 BC Hydro was created in 1961 when the government of British Columbia, under Premier W. A. C. Bennett, passed the BC Hydro Act.
 This act led to the expropriation of the BC Electric Company and its merging with the BC Power Commission, to create the British Columbia Hydro and Power Authority (BCHPA).

 The BC Power Commission had been established with the Electric Power Act in 1945 by Premier John Hart.
 The mandate of the Power Commission was to amalgamate existing power and generating facilities across the province not served by BC Electric, and to extend service to the many smaller communities without power.

 BC Electric Company began as the British Columbia Electric Railway (streetcar and lighting utility) in Victoria, Vancouver and New Westminster in 1897.
 Power was generated by coal-fired steam plants.
 Increasing demand in the Edwardian boom years meant BC Electric sought expansion through developing Hydro power at Buntzen Lake, and later at Stave Lake.
 Sensible growth and expansion of the power, streetcar and coal gas utilities meant that BC Electric was a major company in the region.

 Also about this time, sawmills and factories converted to electricity, further increasing the demand for electric power.
 BC Electric developed more hydro stations in the province.
 Similarly, small towns also built and operated their own power stations.
 More power transmission lines were also built.
 Dams and hydro-electric generating stations were built on Vancouver Island on the Puntledge, Jordan, and Elk rivers in the 1920s.

 By the time of the First World War, private cars and jitneys were beginning to affect streetcar traffic.
 New dams were planned, including the diversion from the Bridge River to Seton Lake, near Lillooet, but the economic depression of the 1930s halted this business expansion.
 Also with the depression came an increase in the ridership, and a decrease in the maintenance of the streetcar system.
 In 1947, the BC Power Commission completed the John Hart Generating Station at Campbell River.
 In the early 1950s the ageing streetcars and interurban trains were replaced by electric trolley buses, and diesel buses.
 BC Electric finally completed the Bridge River Generating Station in 1960.

 In 1958, BC Electric began construction of the oil-fired (later converted to natural gas) Burrard Generating Station near Port Moody.
 It opened in 1961 and operated only intermittently when needed.
 In 2001, it represented over 9% of BC Hydro's gross metered generation.
-Burrard Generating Station was decommissioned in 2016 after the completion of enough replacement capacity at the Mica Generating Station.
+The gas fired boilers at the Burrard Generating Station were decommissioned in 2016 to reduce reliance on fossil fuels, and the plant continues to be used as synchronous condenser facility.